All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 But why is British shoemaking so revered, and what are the UK shoe brands you need to know?
 Read on to find out.

-Northamptonshire: shoemaking mecca
+Northamptonshire: a shoemaking mecca

 Its history dates back to the Middle Ages, when Northampton was a market town that reportedly hosted King John and his son Henry III who bought shoes from its burgeoning shopping district.
-The town was the perfect place for shoe production as it boasted natural resources, including plenty of rivers and fresh water, oak trees and bark used for tanning, and access to cows for the leather.
+The town was the perfect place for shoe production as it boasted natural resources, including plenty of rivers and fresh water, oak trees and bark used for tanning, and access to cows for leather.

 British shoemaking today

-But there’s no doubt that in order to survive many of them had to adapt.
+But there’s no doubt that to survive many of them had to adapt.
 The shoe market isn’t the same today as it was 100 years ago, so even the most prestigious of shoemakers have had to switch up their styles while remaining true to their original visions.
-This means that historic brands such as John Lobb produce a line of sneakers alongside handmade Oxfords and leather boots, while Crockett & Jones now sells as many chunky commando sole derbies as they do the classic leather sole variety.

-Then there are the shoemakers who’ve had to outsource production to other countries.
-The likes of Grenson and Loake do still produce their high-end models in the UK, but for the vast majority of their range they work with factories in Asia.
-This might rub some people up the wrong way but it’s a cold hard fact that manufacturing in the UK is prohibitively expensive, so it’s necessary for them to source cheaper labour.
-It also means you can secure a pair of British designed shoes at a more affordable price point.
+This might rub some people up the wrong way but it’s a cold hard fact that manufacturing in the UK is prohibitively expensive, so it’s necessary for them to source cheaper labor.
+It also means you can secure a pair of British-designed shoes at a more affordable price point.

-The best British shoemakers in production today
+The best English shoe brands in production today

 Grenson